 - Does the explanatory mechanism lie in learner preferences (Hayes & Steriade 2004, Kawahara 2007) or in pathways of language change (Blevins 2003)? - Do grammars make literal reference to phonetic motivation ("don't have a contour tone if the vowel is shorter than 150 msec"), or do phonetic motivations get phonologized ("don't have a contour tone except in diphthongs and final syllables"), and if so how?
-See Hayes 1999.
+See Hayes 1999 for this question in general; Zhang 2007 for contour tones in particular.